 Painting walls and ceilings and painting home exteriors are some of the most popular DIY fix-ups by homeowners.
 Although almost everyone paints from time to time, how many of us really know what we're buying and applying?
 Just what is this stuff, and what do we need to know when we buy it.
 Is the $7-per-gallon paint as good as the $35-per-gallon paint?
 And what about latex paint and oil-based paint?
+Or primer?

 It can all be pretty confusing and, as a result, many people simply base their decision on price and get the cheapest paint they can buy only to find out that they need to paint and re-coat and re-coat and re-coat again, just to get the cheap paint to cover.